 First, set a budget and stick to it.
 Just do all you can to make your house looks better while staying within that budget.
 Your agent can help determine which project will yield a better return on the investment.
-(Call (440) 628-1321 to discover more about this.)
+(Call or text (440) 628-1321 to discover more about this.)

 Contrary to popular opinion, you don’t have to spend a bundle on major bathroom renovations, the real estate pros say.
 “Most buyers poke their heads in and don’t spend time in the bathroom, so don’t invest too much on yours unless there are major issues.
 Keep the room extremely clean [and] buy new towels. . . .
 If the room is a dark color paint it white.

 The final aspect of preparation that can’t be neglected is staging.
 Professional stagers can be pricey, but you don’t have to use them.
-Using ruthless decluttering, a little common sense, and a reading of staging principles, you can do it yourself.
+Using ruthless decluttering, a little common sense, and reading of staging principles, you can do it yourself.